-Once you have this information, fill out the permission request form (attached to this article).
+Once you have this information, fill out the permission request form.
 Provide as much information and be as specific as possible.
 Remember that filling out a permission request does not guarantee that permission will be granted, or that it will be granted at no cost.

 With the form completed, search the internet for the permissions department for the publisher; for example, if you want to use an excerpt from a book published by Wiley and Sons search for "Wiley and Sons permissions department".
 Some publishers will have an email address where you can direct your permission request, if this is the case for the publisher in question you may attach your permission request.

 Sometimes the permission request will be a form-based request, if this is the case, just provide the information requested by the form.
 In other cases, the publishers will not handle permission requests themselves.
 They may outsource the permission clearance to a 3rd party vendor like the Copyright Clearance Center.
 In this sort of relationship, the Copyright Clearance Center acts as an agent on behalf of the publisher.
 If you are directed to the Copyright Clearance Center, you may have to create an account on their website and complete a request form.
 If you have a permission request that is routed through the Copyright Clearance Center, there may be a charge.

 If you have any questions regarding the process regarding permission requests, feel free to contact the Intellectual and Academic Content Coordinator, Herbert Serrano.